 Charging your phone away from your bed is a tactic my roommate uses to make sure his phone isn’t the first and last thing he sees every day.
 This is a wonderful thing to do, because the phone screen can also be a hazard to your eyesight when you’re going to sleep or waking up.
 Another thing one of my friends started to do is turn the phone on grayscale.
 Imaging staring at grey and black all day.
 That’s sure to keep you off your phone more!

 By now, you should know that smartphone addiction is real and it affects lots of us.
 Maybe you have seen a few of the characteristics I have pointed out in this article, in yourself.
 If so, and you want to do something about it, try using some of the tips I wrote!
 They will work.
-If that doesn’t work, ironically enough, there are online addiction support groups.
+Many people have been in your shoes, whether they are suffering from a similar addiction to their smartphone, or even one that involves illicit substance abuse such as drug addiction.
 Lots of other people just like you are fighting and battling addiction, and you don’t have to be alone.
 Good luck!